warmuuh/libsass-maven-plugin/README.md

 </build>
 ```

-For windows, there are *.dlls included.
+For windows, linux64 and osx, there are binaries included.

-For rest: you probably have to compile libsass and add it by using -Djna.library.path=(path to the dll)
+For rest: you probably have to compile libsass and add it by using -Djna.library.path=(path to the binary)

 License